shortbread-tiles/shortbread-docs/shortbread-website/content/customizing/_index.md

 +++
-title = "Customizing Shortbread" description = "How to create and display custoimzed shortbread vector tiles" weight = 6
+title = "Customizing Shortbread" description = "How to create and display customized shortbread vector tiles" weight = 6
 +++